thabodaniel/alx-low_level_programming/0x09-static_libraries/README.md

-This is a readme for all the static libaries projects I have
+This is a readme for all the static libraries